Vancouver Island Camping

 There are many campgrounds and outdoor forest recreational areas to choose from.

-It is one of the best places in the world for camping enthusiasts to play.
+It is one of the best and most popular places in the world for camping enthusiasts to play.

 Geography of Vancouver Island